Sakura286/libreoffice-riscv-port-memo/README.md

-# libreoffice-riscv-fix
+# libreoffice-riscv-port-memo

-LibreOffice RISC-V fix
+Some memo taken when strive for porting LiberOffice to RISC-V